isaacnmm/pestpolicy-hugo2XX/content/posts/lifespan-of-a-bed-bug-without-blood/index.md

 ---
 Bed bugs are warm-blooded, reddish-brown, and wingless pests that survive from blood meals.
 But what's the lifespan of a bed bug without blood.
-**In brief; adult bed bugs will live for 400 days (a year) without taking�that blood meal (they're well resilient) while the nymphs will only survive for 20 to 90 days.�**
+**In brief; adult bed bugs will live for 400 days (a year) without takingthat blood meal (they're well resilient) while the nymphs will only survive for 20 to 90 days.**
-- **Thus, there is a very limited chance that you can starve the bed bugs to their death as the 20 to 400 days will be too long before they die.�**
+- **Thus, there is a very limited chance that you can starve the bed bugs to their death as the 20 to 400 days will be too long before they die.**
 But luckily for you,
 female
 bed bugs will not reproduce without taking that crucial and